UA System president selects University of Texas assistant dean to lead Clinton School

 The Clinton School holds a unique place in the UA System.
 The main campus is at the Clinton Presidential Center in Little Rock, and the school's focus is on graduate training in public policy and related issues.

-UA System President Donald Bobbitt is recommending DeFrancesco Soto after a national search to replace Skip Rutherford, who retired at the end of June after serving as dean since 2006.
+UA System President Donald Bobbitt is recommending DeFrancesco Soto after a national search to replace Skip Rutherford, who retired at the end of June.
+Rutherford, 71, had served as dean since 2006.

+A draft strategic plan for the Clinton School, also released under the state's public disclosure law, set a key goal for improvement: "There is a recognition that work toward improving the national reputation must be done in tandem with improving the academic program at the Clinton School."

+DeFrancesco Soto's hire must be approved by the University of Arkansas board of trustees, which is set to meet Sept.
+16-17.

 "I couldn't be more pleased with the way the search process was executed, evidenced first by the high quality of diverse candidates that showed interest in the position and furthered by the stellar group of finalists that visited the campus," Bobbitt said in a statement Tuesday.

-The announcement comes after public records showed associates of former U.S. president Bill Clinton, the school's namesake, earlier in the search process presenting their own strongly-worded recommendations for leadership of the Clinton School.
+The announcement was made after public records showed Clinton associates presenting strongly worded recommendations about the Clinton School's future.

+In the same April message, Lindsey went on to state that he was "not sure the Clinton School could survive a bad choice."

-Lindsey, in a statement in July to the Democrat-Gazette, said that he wrote to Bobbitt seeking “to rethink the position" rather than circumvent the search process, presenting to Bobbitt the idea that a UA-Fayetteville dean, Todd Shields, could lead the Clinton School.
+Lindsey, in a statement in July to the Democrat-Gazette, said that he wrote to Bobbitt seeking "to rethink the position" rather than to circumvent the search process, presenting to Bobbitt the idea that a UA dean, Todd Shields, could lead the Clinton School.

 Lindsey, who represented the Clinton Foundation on a search committee for the dean position, in July said that the Clinton School would "be well-served by any of the three finalists."

-Another Clinton associate, Marsha Scott, shared a "talking points" message to a board of trustees member, Cliff Gibson, which stated in part that "WJC and his team are prepared to lend support to the school if Todd is managing the process," a reference to Bill Clinton's full name of William Jefferson Clinton.
+Another Clinton associate, Marsha Scott, posted a "talking points" message to a board of trustees member, Cliff Gibson, which stated in part that "WJC and his team are prepared to lend support to the school if Todd is managing the process," a reference to Bill Clinton's full name of William Jefferson Clinton and to Shields.

+Scott, a UA project specialist who served in the Clinton-era White House, wrote to Gibson that the Clinton School "is seen as failing," blaming Bobbitt.

-Scott in July said in an email that the "talking points were to provide context and background, and an outline for a path to success for the Clinton School," with "no promises implied or otherwise."
+In July, Scott said in an email to the Democrat-Gazette that the "talking points were to provide context and background, and an outline for a path to success for the Clinton School," with "no promises implied or otherwise."

+Bill Clinton never responded to questions from the Democrat-Gazette presented to him through a spokesman.
+A Clinton spokesman in a statement given in July said the former U.S. president and Bobbitt "are in agreement about the direction of the school moving forward."

 Bobbitt on Tuesday called DeFrancesco Soto "the right fit to continue growing and developing the unique school's academic programs, as well as its continued community outreach and mission to make an impact in Arkansas and around the world."